mhx/dwarfs/README.md

 [lrzip](https://github.com/ckolivas/lrzip) is a compression utility targeted especially at compressing large files.
-From its description, it looks like it does something very similar to DwarFS, i.e. it looks for duplicate segments before passsing the de-duplicated data on to an `lzma` compressor.
+From its description, it looks like it does something very similar to DwarFS, i.e. it looks for duplicate segments before passing the de-duplicated data on to an `lzma` compressor.

 When I first read about `lrzip`, I was pretty certain it would easily